grecoe/CloudAI/Demos/CognitiveServices/RssGenerator/README.md

 ## Data Formats

 ### Ingestion format
-his format is contains the original content of the article.
+This format is contains the original content of the article.
 Articles are broken down into article (contains text) and image entries in the Ingest collection in teh Cosmos DB.

 ```
 {